-You can check on all our titles by simply typing the Title, Director, Actor or 'Keyword' of your choice in the LIJIT search box just to the left of this note.
-(Also try the improved BLOGGER Search Box at the top left corner of the page.)
-Or simply scroll along by clicking on the OLDER POST tab after the last posting on every page.
+You can check on all our titles by typing the Title, Director, Actor or 'Keyword' of your choice in the Search Engine of your choice (include the phrase MAKSQUIBS) or just use the BLOGGER Search Box at the top left corner of the page.

 Feel free to place comments directly on any of the film posts and to test your film knowledge with the CONTESTS scattered here & there.
 (Hey!
 No Googling allowed.
 They're pretty easy.)